neffint/neffint/docs/source/theory.rst

 .. math::
     \Delta_k = \omega_{k+1} - \omega_k

 denotes the length of the frequency interval.
-It is also worth noting that while e.g. :math:`p_k(\omega)` is written in the expressions, by construction, this is identical to :math:`\psi(\omega)` as well.
-There is in practice therefore not necessary to compute the interpolant (i.e. slopes and constants on each interval for linear interpolation), as knowing the function values is enough.

 Linear
 ^^^^^^